unixwzrd/unixwzrd.github.io/html/Policies/General_Privacy.md

 	•	Advertising networks
 	•	External data processing services

-All data remains on the user’s device and is never shared externally.
+All data remains on the user's device and is never shared externally.

 ### 5. Security